Taylor Heinicke Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Season Stats

-- He also adds 289 rushing yards (24.1 ypg) on 52 carries while scoring one touchdown on the ground.
+- He also has 289 rushing yards on 52 carries with one touchdown, averaging 24.1 yards per game.

-- The Football Team, who rank 22nd in the NFL in points scored, have dropped back to pass 53.0% of the time while opting for the ground attack 47.0% of the time.
+- The Football Team have run 53.0% passing plays and 47.0% rushing plays this season.
+They rank 22nd in the NFL in scoring.

-- Heinicke has attempted 43 of his 393 passes in the red zone, accounting for 43.9% of his team's red zone plays.
+- Heinicke accounts for 43.9% of his team's red zone plays, with 43 of his 393 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Cowboys.